‘Good morning, esteemed Mrs Ossai, ‘ a polite WhatsApp message from an executive MBA student interrupted my workflow.

 With the two-step structure guiding your writing and your content already established, use AI to serve one critical purpose: refinement.

-AI to Refine — Never to Control
+AI To Refine — Never To Control

 Nonetheless, as I advised Executive Z and others, I train or coach:

-Refrain from using ChatGPT and other AI tools to write your piece from scratch.
+Refrain from using ChatGPT and other AI tools to write from scratch.
 An over-reliance on them fails to differentiate your tone from others.
 The damage compounds, so over time, you weaken your critical reasoning and your adaptive writing muscles.

 Remember that AI helps to uncover angles you might not have previously considered — so that you can expand/tighten the scope of your work based on specific contexts.

-Prompt AI to refine your writing after your first draft (aka ‘vomit draft’) so you harness the full extent of your creativity.
-But never to control.
+Prompt AI to polish your writing after your first draft (aka the ‘vomit draft’).
+This move lets you unleash your full creativity right from the start.

 Conclusion